 The first stage was constructed between 3000 and 2935 BC, the second tier between 2640 and 2480 BC, the third stage took place between 2470 and 2280 BC, and the fourth to the final stages took place between 2280 and 1520 BC.

-The most popular accepted theory is that Stonehenge may have been used as a site for astronomical observations, such as monitoring the movements of the Sun, Moon, stars, and other solar neighbors, and utilized on calculating the farming calendar.
+Stonehenge has the same religious significance as Mecca for the Druid or “Wicca” community in Britain.
+The most popular accepted theory is that Stonehenge may have been used as a site for astronomical observations, such as monitoring the movements of the Sun, Moon, stars, and other solar neighbors, and utilized for calculating the farming calendar.

-Alternatively, it is believed to be a possible location dedicated to the realm of Druid ancestors and was either a sacred area isolated from the living world or a healing sanctuary.
+Alternatively, it is believed to be a possible location dedicated to the realm of Druid ancestors.
+It was a sacred area isolated from the living world or a healing sanctuary.

 Check out the historic city of Salisbury

-A Day trip to Stonehenge is not complete without checking Salisbury.
-Only a stone’s throw away from Stonehenge, Salisbury is your best stop to get yourself acquainted with the region’s glorious past and engaging culture.
+A day trip to Stonehenge is not complete without checking Salisbury.
+Only a stone’s throw from Stonehenge, Salisbury is your best stop to get acquainted with the region’s glorious past and engaging culture.

 If you are planning a visit to the United Kingdom, consider taking a day trip to the ancient stone circle of Stonehenge from London in your schedule for your next itinerary.

 Stonehenge is worth the trip from London, as there are trains and buses which you can take to it.
 It’s around 90 miles away, so allow about 3 hours for the journey by bus or train.

 Stonehenge is a stone ring of standing stones that was built in what we now know as England over 5,000 years ago and was then rediscovered in 1620 by archaeologists looking for stone blocks with inscriptions.